NickMcNeilly/academic-kickstart/content/post/23-10-2019-devlog-five.md

 Recovery power (called _medPower) is determined by the quality of purchased medicine as well as if they player has prayed for health that week.
 Prayer gives a much smaller bonus to recovery power than both low-quality and high-quality medicine.

-Then, each family member rolls a number from 0 - 100.
+Then, each family member rolls a random number from 0 - 100.

 Several things can happen, here:
 - If they are healthy and roll 10 or higher, they stay healthy.